This post may contain affiliate links. Please read our disclosure policy.

-- I recommend using cream (heavy or whipping) vs. a lower fat substitute like half-and-half as the sauce won't thicken up as well, won't be as rich, and could even curdle.
+- I recommend using heavy cream vs. a lower fat substitute like half-and-half as the sauce won’t thicken up as well, won’t be as rich, and could even curdle.

 - Love a really thick sauce?
 Let it reduce for longer than suggested, or add in a cornstarch slurry.